bepixcorp/bepix-nextjs/README.md

 - Accent: `#764ba2` (Purple gradient)

 ### Content
-- Update company information in the About page
+- Update company information in the About Us page
 - Modify services in the Services page
 - Change contact information in the Contact page and Footer